-To discuss your recent bar or restaurant accident, your injuries, and your legal standing regarding a personal injury claim, call our Morristown office or our Newton office today for a free and confidential consultation with a member of our experienced legal team.
+To discuss your recent bar or restaurant accident, your injuries, and your legal standing regarding a personal injury claim, call our Morristown bar & restaurant accident attorney today for a free and confidential consultation with a member of our experienced legal team.

 Injuries Resulting From Over-serving Patrons Morris County NJ